humdrum-tools/humdrum-documentation/tool/kern/index.md

 Options are specified in the command line.

 In the default operation, <span class="tool">kern</span> outputs any non-pitch-related signifiers in addition to the kern value.
-For example, the `**pitch` token \"A6zzz\" will result in the output \"aaazzz\" &mdash; that is, after translating A6 to \"aaa\", the \"zzz\" signifiers are retained in the output.
+For example, the <span class="rep">pitch</span>
+token \"A6zzz\" will result in the output \"aaazzz\" &mdash; that is, after translating A6 to \"aaa\", the \"zzz\" signifiers are retained in the output.
 For some applications, echoing non-pitch-related signifiers in the output is useful.
-However, in other situations, the result can prove confusing &mdash; especially, when the non-pitch-related signifiers are upper- or lower-case letters from A-G. Consider the case of the `**freq` token \"aA\#5\"; after translating \"A\#5\" to \"aa\", the leading non-pitch-related signifier \"a\" will be prepended to the output, hence the value \"aaa\" &mdash; which will undoubtedly cause confusion.
+However, in other situations, the result can prove confusing &mdash; especially, when the non-pitch-related signifiers are upper- or lower-case letters from A-G. Consider the case of the <span class="rep">freq</span>
+token \"aA\#5\"; after translating \"A\#5\" to \"aa\", the leading non-pitch-related signifier \"a\" will be prepended to the output, hence the value \"aaa\" &mdash; which will undoubtedly cause confusion.
 The <span class="option">x</span>